 The trouble with being dead, Bruce thought, was that is was really bloody boring.

 Take young Vinnie.
 Sixteen year old petrol-head.
-Died when a tire had blown out while he was doing burnouts in the carpark late one night, sending his stolen Mazda crashing into an open stormwater drain.
+Died after a tire blew out while he was doing burnouts in the carpark late one night, sending his stolen Mazda crashing into an open stormwater drain.
 His spectral vehicle could still be seen from time to time, doing doughnuts in the moonlight.

 Then there was Mr Donovan, the original owner of the carpet shop.
 He'd had a heart attack partway through his annual stocktake, and now spent every night in a doomed attempt to finish his counting.
 He was the ghost Bruce saw most, since he sometimes came over to the Pavilion to count their carpets too.
 He seldom said much, except when he was on his tea-break.